Glendale Police Stumble Onto $325K In Cocaine During Traffic Stop

 Officers searched the car after Rodriguez was unable to show them a driver’s license, police said.
 What initially prompted them to stop the car was not disclosed.

 Rodriguez was arrested on counts of possession of drugs for sale and transportation of a controlled substance.
-Glendale police are investigating.
+The investigation is ongoing.